What is the new licensure structure in Ohio?

 Number all pages sequentially in the upper right-hand corner of each page.

 Provide clear, consistent references to items of evidence that facilitate the readers who are locating each piece of evidence easily as they read the application.

 Indicate paragraphs using a 5-space indentation or a line break.

-Submit three copies of the narrative portion of the Master Teacher Application in a single plain file folder clearly marked with your candidate identification code only.
+Submit 4 copies of the narrative portion of the Master Teacher Application in a single plain file folder clearly marked with your candidate identification code only.

-Attach the "Section I: Candidate Information" cover sheet to the first of the three copies.
+Attach the "Section I: Candidate Information" cover sheet to the first of the 4 copies.

 Narrative pages are to be paper clipped, not stapled.

 demonstrate each of the following criteria as described in the Ohio Standards for the

 exemplary scores in four of five areas on the scoring guide.

-respond to the needs of their colleagues and students in a timely and competent
+B. Focused Collaboration: Master Teachers work with educators, students, families, and communities to create relationships; share knowledge, practice, and responsibility; communicate effectively, and support student learning.
+They respond to the needs of their colleagues and students in a timely and competent manner.